-Samsung Galaxy S Relay 4G Jelly Bean update available starting todayAlex Wagner - Deputy Managing Editor, News Desk
+Samsung Galaxy S Relay 4G Jelly Bean update available starting todayAlex Wagner - Editorial Director of News and Content

 Rejoice, Samsung Galaxy S Relay 4G owners, because today your QWERTY-equipped smartphone is slated to begin receiving an update to Jelly Bean.
 T-Mobile announced the news earlier today in its official support forums, revealed that the Galaxy S Relay 4G's update to Android 4.1.2 is available starting today, April 22.
 The update weighs in at 411MB and will bring the Galaxy S Relay 4G up to baseband version T699UVBMC5.